stefanofranzini/customer-analytics/01-customer-segmentation/README.md

 # RFM Segmentation for Customer Analysis

-This repository contains a Python script that performs Recency, Frequency, and Monetary (RFM) analysis on retail transaction data, segments customers based on their RFM scores, and visualizes the results.
+This project contains a Python script that performs Recency, Frequency, and Monetary (RFM) analysis on retail transaction data, segments customers based on their RFM scores, and visualizes the results.
 RFM analysis is commonly used in customer segmentation to understand customer behaviors and target marketing efforts.

 ## Prerequisites